 While the pullback for the potential second chance entry is occurring, wait for the price to start moving in the breakout direction again before entering.
 There is no guarantee the old breakout point will stop the pullback, so placing orders in advance, near the breakout point, isn't advised.

-This strategy works best as an active strategy, where you're sitting and watching for the day trade to trigger, as opposed to a "set and forget" type strategy.
+This strategy works best as an active strategy, where you're sitting and watching for the day trade to trigger, as opposed to a "set and forget" type of strategy.